 Department of Philosophy

-I completed a Philosophy PhD at Columbia University with a dissertation entitled A Deliberative Account of Causation.
+I completed a Philosophy PhD at Columbia University with a dissertation A Deliberative Account of Causation.
 Here I argued we should make sense of causation by thinking about its relevance for decision-making.
+In 2017-2018 I was a Postdoctoral Research Fellow at the University of Warwick on an interdisciplinary AHRC project: 'Time: Between Metaphysics and Psychology', led by Christoph Hoerl and Teresa McCormack.
 In 2016-2017 I was a Postdoctoral Fellow at the Center for Philosophy of Science, University of Pittsburgh.

 I am currently co-director of The Irish Society for the Philosophy of Time, with Daniel Deasy.

 You can find abstracts of my research, links to media, details of my teaching and my CV.
 You can also find my guide to applying to graduate programs and other advice.